-Without Prejudice Agreement: For purposes of Rules 10.7.1(a) and 10.8.2, a written agreement between an Anti-Doping Organisation and an Athlete or other Person that allows the Athlete or other Person to provide information to the Anti-Doping Organisation in a defined time-limited setting with the understanding that, if an agreement for Substantial Assistance or a case resolution agreement is not finalised, the information provided by the Athlete or other Person in this particular setting may not be used by the Anti-Doping Organisation against the Athlete or other Person in any Results Management proceeding under the World Anti-Doping Code, and that the information provided by the Anti-Doping Organisation in this particular setting may not be used by the Athlete or other Person against the Anti-Doping Organisation in any Results Management proceeding under the World Anti-Doping Code.
-Such an agreement will not preclude the Anti-Doping Organisation, Athlete or other Person from using any information or evidence gathered from any source other than during the specific time-limited setting described in the agreement.
+Without Prejudice Agreement: For purposes of Rules 10.7.1(a) and 10.8.2, a written agreement between an Anti-Doping Organisation and an Athlete or other Person that allows the Athlete or other Person to provide information to the Anti-Doping Organisation in a defined time-limited setting with the understanding that, if an agreement for Substantial Assistance or a case resolution agreement is not finalised, the information provided by the Athlete or other Person in this particular setting may not be used by the Anti-Doping Organisation against the Athlete or other Person in any Results Management proceeding under the World Anti-Doping Code, and that the information provided by the Anti-Doping Organisation in any Results Management proceeding Under the Anti-Doping Organisation in any Results Management proceeding Under the Anti-Doping Organisation in any Results Management proceeding Under the Anti-Doping Organisation in any Results Management proceeding Under the Anti-Doping Organisation in any Results Management proceeding Under the Anti-Doping Organisation in any Results Management proceeding Under the Anti-Doping Organisation in any Results Management proceeding Under the Anti-Doping Code.
+Such an agreement will not preclude the Anti-Doping Organisation, Athlete or other Person from Using any information or evidence gathered from any source other than during the specific time-limited setting described in the agreement.